Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons24.md

 ## 🧑‍💻 Test yourself
 1. 📕 How does the `fallback `function differ from the `receive` function?
+- Answer:

+>> The `fallback` function handles calls with or without data and unmatched function calls.
+The `receive` function handles only plain Ether transfers without data.
+Both have a 2300 gas limit.

 2. 📕 What does it happen when Ether is sent with data but in the contract only a `receive` function exist?